mulesoft-assets/template-sfdc2sfdc-account-migration/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the kick is implemented on this XML, directed by one flow responsible of excecuting the logic.
-For the pourpose of this particular Kick the *mainFlow* just excecutes the Batch Job which handles all the logic of it.
+For the pourpose of this particular Kick the *mainFlow* just excecutes a [Batch Job](http://www.mulesoft.org/documentation/display/current/Batch+Processing). which handles all the logic of it.
 This flow has Exception Strategy that basically consists on invoking the *defaultChoiseExceptionStrategy* defined in *errorHandling.xml* file.